 In 2016 the Massachusetts Department of Transportation (MassDOT) and the Vermont Agency of Transportation, in coordination with the Connecticut Department of Transportation, completed a three-year feasibility and planning study known as the Northern New England Intercity Rail Initiative. (also known at the NNEIRI Study.)

 This study recommended that eight (8) new daily round-trip trains be established between Boston and New Haven on the Inland Route as part of a larger plan to increase intercity passenger rail service in the region.

-MassDOT chose not to move forward with any of the recommendations from this study, even though the Connecticut Department of Transportation (CTDOT) was, and remains, keenly interested in establishing through passenger rail service between central Connecticut and Boston via the Inland Route.
+Back in 2016 MassDOT chose not to move forward with any of the recommendations from the NNEIRI study, even though the Connecticut Department of Transportation (CTDOT) was, and remains, keenly interested in establishing through passenger rail service between central Connecticut and Boston via the Inland Route.

 Pittsfield – Springfield – Boston

 In January of 2021 MassDOT completed a two-year study — known as the East-West Passenger Rail Study — that examined the feasibility of passenger rail service from Boston to Springfield and Pittsfield.

 The study recommended three possible build alternatives with up to nine (9) new round-trip trains between Boston and Springfield and Pittsfield on this corridor.